-Annemarie Stolk of Cambridge Assessment English and Rosemary Flatt of Cambridge Assessment Group Print and Operations recently visited the Anglo-Mexican Foundation, which operates Cambridge Assessment English exams across Mexico, to take a closer look at their operation.
+Annemarie Stolk of Cambridge Assessment English and Rosemary Flatt of Cambridge Assessment Group Print and Operations recently visited the Anglo-Mexican Foundation (The Anglo), which operates Cambridge Assessment English exams across Mexico and Guatemala, to take a closer look at their operation.

 They spent three weeks based at Anglo-Mexican headquarters in Mexico City and visited several of their sub-centres throughout Mexico, where they were present at Cambridge English exams in a variety of venues.